AppliedMechanicsLab/ENGN0310/Homeworks/Homework4.md

 > Please upload your assignment to Canvas.<br/>
-> Contact Sayaka_Kochiyama@brown.edu if you have questions about the below problems.
+> Contact Sayaka_Kochiyama@brown.edu if you have questions about the problems.

-#### Additional concepts needed for solving the HW problems
+#### Some helpful concepts needed for solving the HW problems

 --------